 Will I make all my money back?

-Once you’ve made the decision to sell your holiday instead of cancelling it completely, you need to decide on a price to offer it for.
+Once you’ve made the decision to sell and transfer your holiday instead of cancelling it completely, you need to decide on a price to offer it for.
 Although it is tempting to try and make all your money back, don’t forget that the buyers in this market are looking for a bargain.
 They will happily take your holiday off your hands, but it’s not likely they will want to pay the full market value.
 Look to a percentage discount to encourage buyers.

 What shall I include in my advert?